the Andrew Bailey

 But one day, you come back to your apartment.
 It's locked, and won't accept your authentication method.
 Since your technocrat landlords despise plain old metal keys for some reason (What are you, a peasant?), they provide one of several alternative methods for you to open doors.
 (Why can't those cyborgs be more like normal people?)
 They advise you to never share how or with what you use to login to them.
 Whatever it is, it's not working.
 You hope there's not an electrical outage somewhere: a friend had one of those happen to her and she almost died from the anxiety!
 (Someone across the room from her wasn't so lucky!)
 She's still going to therapy for it!

 Because you're living in the future, everything is connected to the internet.
 Like most everything else, your door has a display mounted into it.
-A message appears, informing you that you've violated the terms of service, and that your account has been terminated.
+A message appears, informing you that since you've violated the terms of service, your account has been terminated.
 You're locked out from all your stuff!
 There is a customer service robot downstairs, so you try to get some answers from it.
 Unsurprisingly, the robot is not helpful, not sympathetic, and it won't listen to an unperson.

 You step outside and ponder why on Google's green Earth would you be locked out like this.
 It's probably something you said or typed, but you're not sure of exactly what.
 You're a good little fanboy, and every fiber of your being is progressive.
 Maybe it was someone you knew.
 Taking off your tinfoil hat, you figure that it's probably the local e-lord wanting to have some fun.